fpom/hyena/README.md

 ### Aborts and jumps

 If a `Transition.action` raises exception `hyena.Abort`, it cannot be executed but the exception is silently discarded.
-This is equivalent to returning `None` from `Transition.action` but its is possible to do it from any function that is called from `action`.
+This is how `Transition.action`, or any function that is called from it, signals that a transitions is not executable in the current context.
+This is quite different from a guard that usually returns a Boolean, here an action has two outcomes:

+ * return a value, in which case it can be executed, its updates are committed as a new state, and the returned value is recorded into the trace or the state graph
+ * raise `Abort`, in which case the transition cannot be executed and its updates are rolled back

-`hyena` provides a way to arbitrarily assign the current location of nodes during the execution of an action, regardless of the existing transitions.
+`hyena` also provides a way to arbitrarily assign the current location of nodes during the execution of an action, regardless of the existing transitions.
 This is implemented as an exception `Jump` that can be raised from actions.
 Look at `examples/jump.py` for instance: